dbus2/zbus/README.md

 with the cool kids, please come chat with us on our IRC channel, #zbus on irc.freenode.net.
 If something doesn't seem right, please [file an issue](https://gitlab.freedesktop.org/zeenix/zbus/-/issues/new).

+# Portability

+All crates are currently Unix-only and will fail to build on non-unix.
+This is hopefully a temporary limitation.
+Moreover, integration tests of zbus crate currently require a session bus running on the build host.

 # License

 MIT license [LICENSE-MIT](LICENSE-MIT)